-Any employee, student, applicant, or visitor who believes that they have been the subject of discrimination or harassment should report the incident or incidents to the College's Title IX /

-EEO Coordinator or one of the Deputy Coordinators identified below.
-If the complaint is against a Coordinator, the complainant should report the matter to the President's office for referral to an alternate designee.
+Any employee, student, applicant, or visitor who believes that he or she has been the subject of discrimination or harassment should report the incident or incidents to the College's Title IX Coordinator or Deputy Coordinator identified below.
+If the complaint is against a coordinator, the complainant should report the matter to the president's office for referral to an alternate designee.